0x0wen/Milestone-SPARTA/README.md

 # Potter

+## Description
+Based on the Empathize stage of Design Thinking, it is realized that air quality in the vicinity of Bandung is a serious issue affecting the comfort and health of the community.
+Although the majority of respondents feel comfortable, some experience discomfort, likely due to air pollution primarily from vehicles.
+Most are aware of the negative impacts of vehicles, but the understanding is limited to the individual contribution of vehicles.
+Respondents lack knowledge about AQI and air quality, indicating a need for education.
+Access to AQI data is limited, making it challenging for the community to take preventive measures.
+The main problem is to increase awareness of the importance of air quality and provide access to AQI information for appropriate improvement measures in the surrounding environment.

-## Potter is a website that helps people in knowing more about air pollution, the air quality in their region, and other stuff that are related to the cause.
+To counter the problems that we have identified, we created Potter.
+Potter is a website that helps people in knowing more about air pollution, the air quality in their region, and other stuff that are related to the cause.

 ### This is a milestone made by Team 18 to fulfill the assignment of SPARTA 2022.
 ### Team 18 members :